reefer42/xkaliber-agent/README.md

 WhatsApp Bridge: Authenticate via QR code to allow the AI to send notifications and alerts directly to your phone.

+be sure to check out our cli version. after install type xagent to spawn. download in releases section

 (ssh fucntion in testing but all other functions work)

 <img width="512" height="1023" alt="pp" src="https://github.com/user-attachments/assets/96872b38-3cc0-4565-9284-196952325ebb" />